Listener Stories and Paso Finos

 If you own a horse, you’re going to have situations like this.
 Vicky was generous to tell us her story and how she came to make the choices she did.
 Thankfully, Vicky had a trusted friend at her barn, a reputable seller, and a good vet.
 Today, River and Vicky are happy trail riding the Connecticut/New York area.

 The story pique my interest in gaited horses.
 Were gaited horses trained that way?
 What were their origins?
 I connected with Roey Yaloz of RY Farms.
 They specialize in Paso Fino horses.
 Roey told be about the origins of the Paso and why their “gait” is the easiest way for them to move.
 Roey also covered the three categories of the breed and some of their personality traits.

 Join Us on this Journey

-You are a big part of why we do this podcast.
+You are an enormous part of why we do a podcast.
 We really love getting your feedback.
 Please let us know your thoughts, ideas, and suggestions for the show.
-You can email us at John@WhoaPodcast.com
+Email us at John@WhoaPodcast.com

 Thanks for listening.